Does Frozen Fruit Go Bad? Shelf Life, Safety

 How long do frozen berries last?

-How long do blueberries last in the freezer?
+How long do frozen blueberries last?

 How Can You Tell If Frozen Fruit Has Gone Bad?